 Board of Directors

-Sue Coe, Vice President
+Sue Coe, President

 Lisa joined Matthew House in 2010 as our part-time bookkeeper.
 A lifelong resident of Auburn, Lisa graduated from Auburn city schools, Cayuga Community College and LeMoyne College.
 Lisa ensures that all financial matters, from day-to-day expenses to foundation grant awards, and memorial donations to bequests, are properly accounted for and records maintained for clear, efficient review and auditing.

 Ann has been with Matthew House since its founding in 2002, beginning as a House Care Volunteer for the first resident.
-Years later, Ann’s service would be reciprocated when her mother became terminally ill and was came to Matthew House.
+Years later, Ann’s service would be reciprocated when her mother became terminally ill and came to Matthew House.
 In 2008 when a position opened to handle our extensive correspondence, Ann took on that role.
 She now maintains a database of families, donors and other friends across the nation who receive regular newsletters and event invitations.
 And, in her full-circle tradition, Ann returns to volunteer mode when Matthew House is invited to host a booth at the annual Father’s Day car show in Auburn – greeting attendees with smiles, literature and a wealth of information.

 Our supplemental staff provides Resident Care services as needed on a per-diem basis, typically for overnight coverage or when a regularly scheduled volunteer is unavailable.
 This go-to resource of experienced caregivers assures that our scheduling is always smooth.
 Our current roster: